 Totally free for clustering.
 A separate $49/mo plan unlocks long-form AI writing, but that's optional if you only want clusters.

-If your idea of a perfect topic cluster tool is one that mirrors how Google itself groups queries, Thruuu is worth a look.
+If your idea of a perfect cluster tool is one that mirrors how Google itself groups queries, Thruuu is worth a look.
 The app scrapes every top-100 result for each keyword you upload, then measures URL overlap to decide which terms belong together.
-The result is data-driven clusters rooted in real SERP evidence instead of abstract semantics.

-Thruuu’s crawler pulls title tags, H1s, and ranking URLs for up to 100 positions per query.
-It then applies a similarity algorithm—think overlap = (shared URLs ÷ min(total URLs))
+Thruuu's crawler pulls title tags, H1s, and ranking URLs for up to 100 positions per query.
+It then applies a similarity algorithm, overlap = (shared URLs ÷ min(total URLs)), to bucket keywords whose search results strongly intersect.

 Free tier handles 50 keywords per project; Pro plans start around $19/month for larger lists and unlimited exports.